lindonato/LLM-debate-simulation/README.md

 Costs for model inference on OpenAI can be found [here](https://openai.com/api/pricing/)

-# Steps to run the simulation.
+# Steps to run the simulation

 1) Input your OpenAI and/or TogetherAI API keys.